 This is the major town of the Blue Mountains.
 See Katoomba's charm – art deco streetscapes, small family owned stores and a budding arts and music scene.
 Stop at the top of the tow, near the railway station for restaurants, the Paragon or the Carrington Hotel.
 Katoomba St and Lurline St offer charming boutique's , galleries and cafes.

-Tailored special experiences or just a chance for your small group to enjoy the Blue Mountains in privacy.
+Tailored special experiences for your small group to enjoy the Blue Mountains in style

 Blue Mountains Outdoor BBQ..
 Visit the fish markets for supplies before heading to the Blue Mountains